Why no one should use the AT&T syntax ever, for any reason, under any circumstances

 Admittedly, even on Intel, movzx and movsx are not that distinct from each other.
 But they are rare enough (compared with mov) that taking a little extra time on them is acceptable.
 The problem here is that you can’t even tell them apart from the movs!

 When every mov has junk after it, it becomes harder to spot patterns.
 It’s hard to convince your visual cortex that a movq and a movl are the same type of thing, but that both are very different from a movsbl.
 (Sure, movq and movl are different.
 They have different operand sizes.
-A move to a register to another register is also different from a move to memory from an immediate; AT&T makes no distinction there.
+A move to a register from another register is also different from a move to memory from an immediate; AT&T makes no distinction there.
 But, perhaps more to the point, the meaning of a mov may be different in different places, regardless of the operand size.
 This isn’t something that can usefully be encoded on the level of assembly.
 A strength of a good language is the versatility and modularity of its primitives.)
 Whereas it’s immediately obvious that mov is the same as mov, and that movzx is distinct.

 [ADDRESSING MODES]